Marko-S-O/SimpleGymTracker/UserInstructions.md

 -   **Add Exercise**: Create a new exercise for your workout.
     -   You are asked to give the exercise name.
 You can either type the program name or select it from the list.
     -   The list includes your workout names from past workouts and programs.
-If needed, use refresh button in the top-right corner to fill the list of exercise names.
 -   **Add Set**: Add a set to the current exercise by entering the number of reps and weight (kg).
 You can either type in the values or adjust the number by pressing + and - buttons.
-When using buttons, amount of adjustment depends on the weight.
+When using buttons in the weight field, amount of increment/decrement depends on the weight.
 -   **Delete Set**: Remove a set.
 The last set of the exercise is always removed.
-If you want to remove a set in the middle of exercise, you have to remove the last one and adjust the others accordingly.
+If you want to remove a set in the middle of the list, you need to remove the last one and adjust the others accordingly.
 -   **Delete Exercise**: Remove the exercise entirely.
 -   **Save Workout**: Save the current workout.
 Workout will be saved to the local storage and server.
-If the server is not available, the workout is still saved securely in the local storage.
+If the server is not available, the workout is still saved securely in the local storage and synchronized to the server later.
 -   **Finish Workout**: Mark the workout as completed.
-The workout is moved to the history list and is available in the HISTORY tab.
+The workout is moved to the history list and can be found in the HISTORY tab.

 # HISTORY Tab